wschock-96/M2_ToDoListApp/README.md

 Application Features

-Add a task // Thinking of a task to add?
-Enter option "1" to have it automatically added on to your e-list.
+ADD A TASK // Thinking of a task to add?
+Enter option "1" to have it automatically added on to your To-Do list.
-View tasks // Enter in option "2" to view current tasks on the que, showing their completion status.
+VIEW TASKS // Enter in option "2" to view current tasks on the que, showing their completion status.
-Mark a task as complete // Update the status of a completed task by enter in optioin "3".
+MARK A TASK AS COMPLETE // Update the status of an incompleted task to "Complete" by entering in option "3".
-Delete a task // Once a task is marked as complete, use option "4" to delete a task to make room for more tasks in the future.
+DELETE A TASK // Once a task is marked as complete, use option "4" to delete a task to make room for more tasks in the future.
-Quit. // Finally, you can enter in option "5" to to exit the application.
+QUIT // Finally, you can enter in option "5" to to exit the application.